wentuoc/tp/docs/UserGuide.md

 `create /mname Meal_1 /ing B(1), A(2)`

-### Exiting the Application: `bye`
+### Exiting the application: `bye`

-The bye command terminates the application gracefully.
+This command saves the contents of the three lists on to disk and terminates the application gracefully.
 It prints a goodbye message to indicate that the session is closing.

 Syntax: